 Hindsight is 20/20 in most things in life, and genealogy research is no exception.
-I’ve been doing genealogy research for 20 years and have reached the level of knowledge where I now consider myself a good genealogist (though, make no mistake, even good genealogists still have things to learn, and we discover new things in genealogy all the time).
-I’m proud of the research I’ve done and continue to do, for myself and others.
-Yet, there are so many things from my early work I could have done differently if I’d known better then…. things which would make my genealogy research even more rich, detailed, and rewarding today.
+I’ve been doing genealogy research for 25 years and have reached the level of knowledge where I now consider myself a good genealogist (though make no mistake, even good genealogists still have things to learn, and we discover new things in genealogy all the time).
+I’m happy of the research I’ve done and continue to do, for myself and others.
+Yet, there are so many things from my early work I could have done differently if I’d known better then… things which would make my genealogy research even richer, detailed, and rewarding today.
 My family tree would be more solid and more like the historical narrative I now aim for it to be.

 I Would Have Started Earlier